Ikaria Island National Airport

 Ikaria Island National Airport Ikaros (IATA: JIK, ICAO: LGIK) is an airport on Ikaria Island, Greece.

-The airport was opened on 14 June 1995 with two weekly flights from Olympic Airlines, on the DO 228 aircraft.
+The airport was opened on 14 June 1995 with two weekly flights from Olympic Airlines, on the Dornier 228 aircraft.
 The buildings lie in an area of 1,000 Square Meters.
 The airport first operated in 1995.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Ikaria Island Airport: